 Schaumburg is an extremely ethnically-diverse village.
 The people who call Schaumburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Schaumburg residents report their race to be White, followed by Asian.
 Schaumburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.21% of the village’s residents.
-Important ancestries of people in Schaumburg include Polish, Irish, Italian, and English.
+People of Hispanic or Latino origin account for 10.43% of the village’s residents.
+Important ancestries of people in Schaumburg include German, Polish, Italian, Irish, and English.

 The most common language spoken in Schaumburg is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Langs. of India and Spanish.